jcurl/code.research/qnx/README.md

 ## Time Comparison

-Prints out the times of some clocks in the system at periodic intervals.
-Check for which clocks are the same, and those that might drift apart over time.

 Shows the C++ resolution, if they're steady clocks.
 Prints out the following clocks, and they can be used to estimate the sources.
 For example, the clock `std::chrono::high_resolution_clock` has a different behaviour on QNX 7.1, than